Spec-DY/Immune-Warfare-Mini-Game/README.md

   - Ensure Python is installed on your device.
   - Install Pygame: `pip install pygame`
   - Run the script: `python main.py`
-  - 'immuart' folder must be same path with main.py.
+  - 'immuart' folder must include all arts and be same path with main.py.

 ## Code Review
-Go over key aspects of code in this section.
-Both link to the file, include snippets in this report (make sure to use the [coding blocks](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)).
-Grading wise, we are looking for that you understand your code and what you did.
+### Game Initialization and Settings
+The game initializes Pygame and sets up constants that define the game's title, window size, colors, and key gameplay parameters.
+'''pygame.init()

+# constants
+TITLE = "Immune Warfare: Cells vs. Viruses" SCREEN_WIDTH, SCREEN_HEIGHT = 800, 600
+WHITE = (255, 255, 255)
+RED = (255, 0, 0)
+# ... other constants

+screen = pygame.display.set_mode((SCREEN_WIDTH, SCREEN_HEIGHT))
+pygame.display.set_caption(TITLE)
+'''

 ### Major Challenges
 Key aspects could include pieces that your struggled on and/or pieces that you are proud of and want to show off.